-SAT Reading Test - Question Types
+SAT Reading Test Question Categories

-The 2016 SAT Reading Test, which is part of the "Evidence-Based Reading and Writing" section of the exam, consists entirely of multiple-choice questions that require students to demonstrate comprehension of individual reading passages and paired passages.
+The 2023 SAT Reading Test, which is part of the Evidence-Based Reading and Writing section of the exam, consists entirely of multiple-choice questions that require students to demonstrate comprehension of individual reading passages as well as paired passages.
 The College Board has divided the requisite skills into the categories listed below.

-This category and the two below are specific to the 2016 SAT Reading Test.
+This category and the two below are specific to the SAT Reading Test and are not assessed on the Writing and Language Test.
 Information and Ideas questions are described by the College Board as falling into six "types": reading closely, citing textual evidence, determining central ideas and themes, summarizing, understanding relationships, and interpreting words and phrases in context.
 The skills evaluated include finding directly stated or implied information, choosing passages that best support a conclusion, understanding main themes, recognition of summarization, determining relationships between ideas, and discerning the meaning of specific words in the context of reading passages.

 This question category focuses on analysis of reading passages with respect to word choice, text structure, point of view, purpose, and argument.
-The term "rhetoric" can be defined as the art of persuasion in the use of language, and the SAT Reading Test requires students to understand various techniques.
+The term "rhetoric" can be defined as the art of persuasion in the use of language, and the SAT Reading Test requires students to understand various persuasive techniques.
 Word choice questions are concerned primarily with effect rather than definition, and text structure questions require comprehension of organizational strategies such as problem-solution or cause and effect.
 Point of view questions ask about the perspective of the author, while purpose questions necessitate inference of the author's agenda.
-To successfully answer questions about author argument, students must be able to understand author assertions and rank them by importance.
+To successfully answer questions about an argument an author is making, students must be able to understand author assertions and rank them by importance.

 Questions in this category are oriented around the analysis of multiple texts and quantitative information.
-The "synthesis" category of the Reading Test is therefore only relevant to paired reading passages and reading passages with informational graphics.
+The "Synthesis" category of the Reading Test is therefore only relevant to paired reading passages and reading passages with informational graphics.
 Paired passages generally include two texts on a similar topic in history/social studies or science.
 Test-takers answer questions about consistency or discrepancy between passages.
 Passages with informational graphics require students to find information, draw conclusions from charts and tables, and understand how graphics support textual assertions.